Phoneyboi/dataModelTeamcenter/03 Where to Begin.md

 3) Change (oh boy, this is a doosie)

     Change is going to be split up into multiple different processes.
 Change is a defining branch of engineering data management that brings out the true value of PLM systems.
 Change is also a point of pain for most organizations.
+More in depth discussion can be found in [Change Management](./Change Management/README.md)

       a) PR (Problem Report)